jkclem/nhl-api-vignette/README.md

 Summary Statistics for Penalty Minutes per Game by Game Type

-The histogram below provides an alternative to the box plot for visualizing the distribution of a penalty minutes per game.
+The histogram below provides an alternative to the box plot for visualizing the distribution of penalty minutes per game.
 It’s clear the penalty minutes per playoff game has a right tail stretching beyond regular season games.

 ``` r